 This clause places requirements on "top management" which is the person or group of people who directs and controls the organization at the highest level.
-It is no longer the responsibility of an individual or to have a "Management Representative" who is responsible for the QMS.
+It is no longer the responsibility of the "Management Representative" who in the updated standards is retained and is responsible for oversight of the QMS, not its implementation.
 There is an increased emphasis on people "owning" the QMS rather than one individual.
-The purpose of these requirements is to demonstrate leadership and commitment by leading from the top.
+The purpose of these requirements is to demonstrate leadership and commitment from the top.

-Top management now have greater involvement in the management system and must ensure that the requirements of it are integrated into the organization's processes and that the policy and objectives are compatible with the strategic direction of the organization.
+Top management now have greater involvement and responsibility in the management system and must ensure that the requirements of it are integrated into the organization's processes and that the policy and objectives are compatible with the strategic direction of the organization.
 The quality policy should be a living document, at the heart of the organization.
 To ensure this, top management are accountable and have a responsibility to ensure the QMS is made available, communicated, maintained and understood by all parties.